Artificial recharge has been an established tool for water resource management in the UK for more than 30 years now.

-ESI has one of the largest and most experienced teams of groundwater specialists in the UK and is well placed to advise on many of the key issues that can be associated with ASR development.
+ESI, now part of Stantec, has one of the largest and most experienced teams of groundwater specialists in the UK and is well placed to advise on many of the key issues that can be associated with ASR development.

 Our team includes senior staff with many years experience of artificial recharge, ASR, hydrochemistry and water resource assessment.
 This is combined with an excellent appreciation of water companies’ water resource development agendas and an unrivaled breadth of experience in the hydrogeology / hydrochemistry of the most likely target aquifers.

 For example, in AMP4 ESI carried out a scoping study to review the potential for ASR across the whole of a water company’s network.
 A number of different potential sites were identified and these are now being progressed in AMP5.
 More recently our experience of open-loop ground source energy schemes has strengthened our applied experience of injection / re-abstraction issues.
 This means that we are able to provide robust and pragmatic advice on the most appropriate way forward for ASR in different settings.